Arad-Afzali/Self-Hosted-Cloud-Storage/README.md

 ### Note

-You can creat a new superuser by running the following command
+You can creat a new superuser by running the following command  superuser can be used for deleting users

 ```bash
 python manage.py createsuperuser